AdityaTheDev/MLintegrationWorkshop/README.md

 # MLintegrationWorkshop
-This repo contains the code for building the Android App of this project
+This repo contains the code for integrating TFlite in android for ML Integration Workshop.